silverstripe/silverstripe-framework/docs/en/topics/testing/index.md

 ### Via the "sake" Wrapper on Command Line

-The [sake](/topics/commandline) executable that comes with SilverStripe can trigger a customized "[api:TestRunner]" class that handles the PHPUnit configuration and output formatting.
+The [sake](/topics/commandline) executable that comes with SilverStripe can trigger a customized `[api:TestRunner]` class that handles the PHPUnit configuration and output formatting.
 While the custom test runner a handy tool, its also more limited than using `phpunit` directly, particularly around formatting test output.